ceford/cefjdemos-data-jdm-help-en/articles/menus/menus-options.md

 <!-- Filename: Help4.x:Menus:_Options / Display title: Menus: Options -->

 ## Description

-Menu Options allow the setting of parameters used globally on all menus such as, Title, CSS Class and Permissions.
+The *Menus: Options* page is used to set parameters used globally on all menus unless available from a menu item or component.
+The Title may appear in the browser tab so should be short.

 ### Common Elements